leangjia/blender_docs/manual/modeling/modifiers/modify/weight_mix.rst

       Adds the values together, then divides by 2.

 Normalize Weights
-   Scale the weights in the vertex group to the keep the relative weight but the lowest and highest values follow the full [0,1] range.
+   Scale the weights in the vertex group to keep the relative weight but the lowest and highest values follow the full 0 - 1 range.

 Influence